priyakumari6387/weather/docs/CONTRIBUTING.md

 ## 📜 License

-By contributing to this project, you agree that your contributions will be licensed under the [`MIT License`](https://github.com/aditya-ai00/weather/blob/main/docs/LICENSE.md).
+By contributing to this project, you agree that your contributions will be licensed under the [`Apache License`](https://github.com/aditya-ai00/weather/blob/main/docs/LICENSE.md).

 ![Line](https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif)